Corporate Travel & Expense Policy Template

 - Alternatively, a daily maximum or per diem

-- Rules for team meals, such as who approves the amount
+- Rules for business meals, such as who approves the amount

-- Rules for client entertainment, such as what is allowed
+- Rules for client entertainment expenses, such as what is allowed

 Personal telephone usage

-- Cell phone bill amount or percentage that is reimbursable during the weeks that the employee travels
+- Cell phone bill amount or percentage that is reimbursable during the weeks that the employee travels.
+Clarify whether calls for personal reasons will be covered by your company.

 - Whether or not personal phone damages or theft are reimbursable during business travel, and if so up to what amount?